 The General Fund budget is prepared on a modified accrual basis of accounting.
 Encumbrances are recognized as a valid and proper charge against a budget appropriation in the year in which the purchase order, contract or other commitment is issued, and, accordingly, encumbrances outstanding at year end are reflected in budgetary reports as expenditures in the current year.
-The Town overexpended the final budget for the tax collector department, the civil defense department, the economic and community development department, the capital outlay function, the debt service function, and the transfers out.
+The Town overexpended the final budget for the Board of Education, the capital outlay function, the debt service function, and the transfers out.